Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Methodology

 where $\mathbf{z}_u(t) \in \mathbb{R}^d$ and $\texttt{MLP}_{\text{out}}(\cdot)$ is a 2-layer MLP that maps the dimension of the input vector to $d$.

-\textbf{Loss Function.} We follow existing TGNNs \cite{SEAN} and adopt the temporal link prediction task as the training signal for TTAG modeling.
-Specifically, for each link $(u, v, t)$, we compute its occurrence probability $\hat{p}_{uv}(t)$ by feeding the concatenated representations of nodes $u$ and $v$, \ie, $\mathbf{z}_u(t) \parallel \mathbf{z}_v(t)$, into a 2-layer MLP.
-The cross-entropy loss is then employed as our loss function:
+\textbf{Loss Function.}~We adopt the temporal link prediction task \cite{dygformer} as training signals for TTAG modeling.
+For link $(u, v, t)$, we compute its occurrence probability $\hat{p}_{uv}(t)$ by feeding the concatenated representations of nodes $u$ and $v$, $\mathbf{z}_u(t) \parallel \mathbf{z}_v(t)$, into a 2-layer MLP.
+Cross-entropy loss is then~applied:

-The $v'$ is the randomly sampled negative destination node.
+The $v'$ denotes the randomly sampled negative destination node.
+Additionally, we will also present the theoretical analysis to prove the effectiveness of {\model} in Sec.~\ref{app:theoretical}.